realtechsupport/vertical-public-space/README.md

 **Overview**

 The vertical-public-space code repository and the university seminar it serves is twofold.
 First to foster a critical understanding of the information flows created in the expanding public vertical space (Parks) of earth orbiting satellites, and second to build practical capacity for code-based, design-centric experiments with these complex assets to foster a real-world understanding of how remote sensing impacts current debates on the use of natural resources across planet earth.
+The course materials are designed for graduate level non-engineering students with design, architecture and art practioners in mind.

 Here is a list of [texts](https://paperpile.com/shared/mASXqv) discussed in the course.